notryanb/notryanb.github.io/_posts/2017-10-06-rust-blog-series-2.md

 ```

-Notice that each struct and field has 'pub' in front of it?
-The 'pub' keyword allows us to import these structs and fields into other parts of our application.
+Notice that each struct and field has `pub` in front of it?
+The `pub` keyword allows us to import these structs and fields into other parts of our application.

 If you're thinking *"whoa, whoa, whoa...
 WUT are those weird DERIVE things?!?!"*,
 don't worry, they're your friend!